evanshortiss/evanshortiss.github.io/_posts/2021-08-17-null-default-environment-variable-quarkus-config.markdown

 complex.
 An alternate explanation, that's equally reasonable, is that I suck at using search engines and RTFM'ing.

-Take this `application.properties` for example:
+Take this _application.properties_ for example:

 ```properties
 security.header.name=${SECRET_HEADER_NAME:x-secret-header}
 security.header.value=${SECRET_HEADER_VALUE}
 ```

-I wanted my program that's using these properties to start even if the `security.header.value` is missing from the environment.
-If you're a Java developer you can probably guess where I'm going wrong here:
+I wanted my program to start even if the `security.header.value` is missing from the environment.
+If you're a ninja Java developer you can probably guess where I'm going wrong here:

 ```java
 @ConfigProperty(name = "security.header.value")
 String secretValue;
 ```

-Surely `secretValue` would be set to `null` if it's missing from the `application.properties`, right?.
-In reality, this raises an error that states `could not expand value SECRET_HEADER_VALUE in property security.header.value`.
+Surely secretValue` would be set to `null` if it's missing from the _application.properties_, right?.
+In reality, this raises an error that states "could not expand value SECRET_HEADER_VALUE in property security.header.value".
 Fair enough.
 Quarkus has a great [config reference](https://quarkus.io/guides/config-reference) so I stumbled upon this solution fairly quickly, but it feels wrong: